loosolab/Datenanalyse-2021/wp5/README.md

 ./analyze_GO_and_pathway.py
 ```

-The script extracts the most significant GO name from the GO output and the most significant pathway from the pathway output and generates a ranking table in csv format.
+The script extracts the most significant GO process from the GO output and the most significant pathway from the pathway output and generates a ranking table in csv format.
 The analysis criterion is the p-value.

 ## Example
 TODO